t0ry003/YoutubePlayListDL/README.md

 3. Install FFMPEG using this [guide](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/) and do not forget to add the path to your PATH variable;

-4. Run the script without any arguments;
+4. Run the script without any arguments.

    ```shell
    python3 YoutubePlayListDL.py